to fight climate change, regenerate biodiversity and save our home.

-The global climate solutions network can push and replicate solutions that are currently applied in forerunner countries to other areas, on global scale.
+The global climate solutions network can push and replicate existing, and emerging solutions that are currently applied by innovative businesses, and in pioneer areas countries, to other regions, on global scale.

 The climate solutions network requires three key elements.
 These elements are the climate actors, technical solutions, and country implementation.

-The climate actors are the many individuals, professionals and organizations globally with the know-how, the positions to act and apply the available solutions.
+The climate actors are the many individuals, professionals, businesses and organizations globally with the know-how, the positions to act and apply the available solutions.

 A multitude of largely available technical solutions is ready to be applied.

 On local level, climate and technical actors coordinated in country climate solutions networks apply and implement the available technical solutions.
 They are supported by climate actors strengthening awareness and conducting political advocacy to support and fast-track the application of technical solutions.

 The networked collaborative system aims to provide all available solutions to all actors in all locations of the world - and done right, it will.